alphagov/frontend/README.md

 # Frontend

-Frontend renders the citizen-facing part of content items stored in the Content Store, and some hard-coded routes.
+Frontend renders the citizen-facing part of content items, and some hard-coded routes.

+The content items are obtained using [`govuk_content_item_loader`](https://github.com/alphagov/govuk_content_item_loader) from either Content Store or Publishing API (GraphQL).
+The code for some types of documents also obtains additional data directly from Content Store, after the original content item has been retrieved from the content item loader.

 ## Formats